AxoLabs/BEE2-Axos-Packages/docs/CONTRIBUTING.md

 Issues that do not follow these guidelines will be closed, and in extreme cases you may get banned from the repository.

 ### Keep issues clean and understandable.
 Please describe issues and enhancements as clearly as possible.
 Keep the issue easily readable and understandable, and provide as much information as you can.
-Unclear, sloppy issues are of no use and will be closed.
+Unclear, sloppily written issues are of no use and will be closed.
 You are expected to reply if asked for more information.

 ### Do not reopen issues.